 - When determining compensation after a catastrophic injury, the legal system takes into consideration loss of future wages, physical pain, emotional stress, loss of enjoyment, and a lifetime of medical related expenses.

-- Due to statute of limitations, against the negligent party who caused the catastrophic injury can vary depending on the circumstances.
-It is crucial to immediately speak with an experienced catastrophic personal injury attorney, like the attorneys at Thompson Law Office, who can protect your rights and get you the compensation you deserve.
+Due to statute of limitations, against the negligent party who caused the catastrophic injury can vary depending on the circumstances.
+It is crucial to immediately speak with an experienced catastrophic injury lawyer or attorney, like the attorneys at Thompson Law Office, who can protect your rights and get you the compensation you deserve.